nprapps/nprapps.github.com/_posts/2016-12-16-all-songs-considered-poll.markdown

 ![OpenRefine interface](/img/posts/allsongs-poll-openrefine-cluster.png)<small>Clustering in OpenRefine</small>

 OpenRefine then lets us select and merge similar entries and give them all a new name.

-After successfully running through lots of different cluster methods, our data was clean to approximately 95%.
-Our Bon Iver entries looks like that now:
+After successfully running through lots of different cluster methods, our data was approximately 95 percent clean.
+Our Bon Iver entries looked like this:

 ```
 Bon Iver, 22, A Million